 Attack of the Clones

 Obi-Wan doesn’t remember owning R2-D2, because he switches between droids like a person switches between phones.
 He doesn’t argue against it, it might have happened, but to him, there is very little difference between R2-D2 and R4-P17.
 We see what the Clone Wars is, and how Obi-Wan and Anakin fought side-by-side.
-We see Anakin marry Padme, and why a Jedi, traditional chaste, would have a child.
+We see Anakin marry Padme, and why a Jedi, traditionally chaste, would have a child.

 The Clone Wars

-This animated movie serves as an extended pilot for the tv show Star Wars: The Clone Wars.
+This animated movie serves as an extended pilot for the TV show Star Wars: The Clone Wars.
 While not necessary for the story of the rise and fall of Anakin Skywalker, if you want to see all of the canonical movies, this makes the most sense in order.
 But again, you have to see Anakin rescue the kidnapped baby of Jabba the Hutt.